scriptorum/flaxen/README.md

 Flaxen blends an entity/component system with a Haxe-based game engine, powered by [HaxePunk](https://github.com/HaxePunk/HaxePunk) and [Ash](https://github.com/nadako/Ash-HaXe).

+### Features
+* ECS-driven design.
+Create entities, add components to them, and build systems to process and transform those entities.
+* Built-in components and systems to automatically display and integrate with HaxePunk graphics.
+The RenderingSystem supports HaxePunk's Tilemap, Spritemap, Backdrop, Text, and Emitter.
+* Access to additional HaxePunk attributes with built-in components to adjust alpha, position, layer, active visibility, rotation, scaling, scroll factor, overall size, registration point, sound, and transformation origin.
+* Other features like component-level tweening, audio support, action chaining, transitions, dependent entity management, system-level profiling service, and batch entity transformations via component sets.
+* Full access to the Ash engine and HaxePunk objects.

 ### Developing with Components
 Flaxen makes it simple to create entities and add components to them.
 The built-in RenderingSystem automatically creates the appropriate HaxePunk objects behind the scenes.
 This example displays an image and centers it on the screen.